By Andrey Yu

 If your goal is entertainment, this will excel.
 If your goal is target shooting or varmint hunting, your results may vary.
 With no stock to brace, and only enough additional space on the grip for a cheek weld, the Mare’s Leg demands steady arms to be used effectively.

 Style: * * * * *

-Whether you’re channeling Steve McQueen from “Wanted: Dead or Alive,” or Woody Harrelson from “Zombieland,” a lever action pistol has plenty of charm as a relatively unique package.
+From the company’s website: “Now fans of those classic TV Westerns and collectors of innovative firearms can holster a replica of that famous made-for-TV sidearm.”
+So whether you’re channeling Steve McQueen from “Wanted: Dead or Alive,” or Woody Harrelson from “Zombieland,” a lever-action pistol has plenty of charm as a relatively unique package.

 Reliability: * * * * *

 This is still a Henry Firearms lever action and as such is just as reliable as anything they offer.
 It has so far fired every round I’ve ever fed it and has yet experience any issues.

 It’s a lever-action pistol with a scope on it and capable of firing subsonic, light weight (for a .22 even), low velocity rounds.
 What about that isn’t laughably amusing?